From Outsiders to Friends: The Solemnity of All Saints

-“… our life, despite its human limitations, will be a foretaste of the glory of heaven, of that communion with God and his saints where self-giving, faithfulness, friendship and joy reign supreme…. ”
+Our life, despite its human limitations, will be a foretaste of the glory of heaven, of that communion with God and his saints where self-giving, faithfulness, friendship and joy reign supreme.

-Christ is Passing By, 49
+Cf. Christ is Passing By, no. 49.

-Each of us, and each Saint in heaven, can bear witness to a particular way in which Jesus has loved them.
-The Lord touches each life differently: Some have been like the lost sheep whom the Lord sought out and retrieved, others may have strayed relatively little, but all have experienced redemption, forgiveness, and preservation from evil.
-To all, the Lord reveals His love and mercy, by which we are cleansed and saved: “These are the ones who have survived and have washed their robes and made them white in the Blood of the Lamb” (cf. Rev 7:14).
+Each of us, and each Saint in heaven, can bear witness to a particular way in which Jesus has loved us: Some have been lost like the sheep whom the Lord sought out and retrieved, others may have strayed relatively little, but all have experienced redemption, forgiveness, and mercy.
+This is the strongest possible bond among the members of a fallen race.
+We are ‘close knit’ by ties of Blood not our own, but of the Lamb slain for us.

 We sinners don’t always feel like we truly belong among those who are meek, pure, poor, merciful.
-We still feel moved in so many directions, to be proud and vengeful, unmerciful, grasping.
-We find ourselves regularly needing to question ourselves: Is Christ really at my center?
-Are His words to me spirit and life?
+We still feel moved in so many directions: to be proud and vengeful, unmerciful, grasping.
+We find ourselves regularly feeling like outsiders.
+On our worst days we may feel less angelic than animal, less righteous than hypocritical.

 We will meet many Saints in heaven, canonized and uncanonized, in whose victories we will rejoice, as they will rejoice in ours.
 Here is one, we will say, who overcame pride and haughtiness; here is another who acquired chastity after a long struggle; here is still another who finally learned to trust after living in fear for so long.
 These and so many other victories will be like badges of honor, not marks of shame.
 We will look into each others eyes as friends and understand without speaking: Look what Jesus did for me!
 Look what Jesus did for you!